Fabio Eguelfi

-Fabio Eguelfi (born 19 January 1995) is an Italian footballer who plays as a defender for Serie C club Imolese.
+Fabio Eguelfi (born 19 January 1995) is an Italian footballer who plays as a defender.

 Club career

 Internazionale

 Born in Milan, Lombardy, Eguelfi is a youth product of F.C.
 Internazionale Milano.
 He played as a forward for Inter's under-15 team in the 2009–10 season.
 However, he became a defender in his professional career.

 Loan to Prato and Savona

 On 10 July 2014, Eguelfi was signed by Serie C club Prato on a season-long loan deal, rejoining Inter teammate Andrea Bandini and Simone Pasa.
-On 10 August, Euguelfi made his professional debut with Prato in the first round of Coppa Italia in a 1–0 away defeat against Juve Stabia.
+On 10 August, Eguelfi made his professional debut with Prato in the first round of Coppa Italia in a 1–0 away defeat against Juve Stabia.
 On 30 August he made his Serie C debut in a 1–1 away draw against San Marino Calcio, he was replaced by Giulio Grifoni in the 55th minute.
 On 13 December, Eguelfi played his only entire match for the club in a 1–1 home draw against Grosseto.
 However, in January 2015, his loan was interrupted and he returned to Inter leaving Prato with only 8 appearances.

 On 2 January 2015, Eguelfi was signed by another Serie C club, Savona, on a 6-month loan deal.
 Six weeks later, on 21 February, he made his debut for Savona as a substitute replacing Nicolò Antonelli in the 63rd minute of a 1–0 away defeat against Ascoli.
 On 18 March he was sent off with a red card in the 87th minute in 2–2 away draw against Carrarese.
 On 9 May, Eguelfi scored his first professional goal in the 27th minute of a 2–2 away draw against Pistoiese.
 Eguelfi ended his 6-month loan to Savona with 11 appearances, including 10 as a starter, scoring 1 goal and making 2 assists.